CHAPTER 12

 Learning From Friends

-Friends can help me to understand about many things that are different in people (what they do, how they do certain things, foods they eat and don’t eat, fears they have and don’t have, etc.
+Friends can help me to understand many ways in which people differ (what they do, how they do certain things, foods they eat and don’t eat, fears they have and don’t have, etc.)

-Also, you are not "EVERYONE"--you are SOMEONE whom God made and gave by your parents.
-You are SOMEONE whom God loves and died for and lives for.
+Also, you are not "everyone"--you are someone whom God made and brought into this world by way of your parents.
+You are someone whom God loves and died for and lives for.

-To stand for the right even as if you were ALONE is the right thing to do.
-YOU WILL BE STRONGER AND BETTER FOR IT, and you will have better thoughts about yourself and others.
-It is better to do right by yourself than to follow many others in doing wrong.
-The Bible says, "THOU SHALT NOT FOLLOW A _______________________ to do evil" (Exodus 23:2).
+To stand for the right even if it seems you are alone is the right thing to do.
+You will be stronger and better for it, and you will have better thoughts about yourself and others.
+It is better to do right all by yourself than to follow many others in doing wrong.
+The Bible says, "Thou shalt not follow a _______________________ to do evil" (Exodus 23:2).

 Getting Right With God and With Others

-Remember, a person needs to get right with himself and with God before he (or she) can be able to get along with others.
-Sometimes a group of young people that are around us need to get right with God and with themselves.
-You will have to WAIT until they do.
+Remember, a person needs to get right with himself and with God before he (or she) is able to get along with others.
+Sometimes a group of young people that is around us needs to get right with God and with themselves.
+We may have to wait until they do.

 Remember, we want to be healthy, friendly, and concerned (full of energy in the right way about others).
 We want to be helpful and not up tight.
 Where does God’s Word fit into this?
 Was the Apostle Paul concerned about the people that were around him even though he knew they were wrong (Acts 17:15-17,22-23)?

-Some persons are comfortable in being alone or staying by themselves, but they should work at caring about others.
+Some people are comfortable with being alone or staying by themselves, but they should work at caring about others.
 Others should work at caring about them.

-Remember, God can help you to do right and be right and so to work at caring for others and learning to talk with others and do things with others in the right way.
+Remember, God can help you to do right and be right.
+This will help you learn to work at caring for others and to talk with others and do things with others in the right way.

 Don’t cause fights but also don’t be afraid.
 Don’t be a bully and don’t let a bully bully you!
 Remember, it takes two to fight.
-DON’T ADD WOOD TO THE FIRE.
+Don’t add wood to the fire.
 When we add wood to the fire we keep the fire going.
 If we don’t add any more wood then the flames will die out.
-When two people are angry towards each other they are like a raging fire.
-Unkind words and actions will only add wood to the fire and may lead to a bad fight or some other kind of trouble.
-Be learning SELF CONTROL (the Bible calls this TEMPERANCE--Galatians 5:22-23; 1 Corinthians 9:25; Matthew 5:9).
+When two people are angry with each other they are like a raging fire.
+Unkind words and actions will only add fuel to the fire and may lead to a bad fight or some other kind of trouble.
+Be learning self control (the Bible calls this temperance--Galatians 5:22-23; 1 Corinthians 9:25; Matthew 5:9).

 Back to THINKING ABOUT ME